Rionzagal/Fundus-Components/README.md

 # Retinal components detection method

+An algorithm destined to identify, separate and segment the main components of the retina using fundus images.
+This algorithm is created using _Python_ and _OpenCv_ for the image processing.

 This method is composed by three sub-methods, which focus on detecting and segmenting each of the main anatomical components found in the retina.
 The three sub-methods found in the algorithm are as follows:
 1. Vascular tree detection and segmentation